 \section{Ward identities}

 We have seen that the LCFT correlation functions on a Riemann surface can be expressed as compositions of amplitudes of spheres with $b$ disks removed and $3-b$ punctures, $b=1,2,3$.
-Furthermore the amplitudes are Hilbert-Schmidt operators and their compositions can expressed in terms of the spectral resolution of the LCFT Hamiltonian.
-This leads to the problem of evaluation of the amplitudes on the LCFT eigenstates $\Psi_{\alpha,\boldsymbol{\nu},\boldsymbol{\tilde\nu}}$ discussed in Proposition \ref{defprop:desc}.
-In \cite{GKRV} the eigenstates $\Psi_{\alpha,\boldsymbol{\nu},\boldsymbol{\tilde\nu}}$ were given a probabilistic expression in the case of $\alpha\in\R$.
-In the language of this paper this expression involves a disk amplitude where in addition to the vertex operator $V_\alpha(0)$ a number of insertions of the {\it Stress Energy Tensor} (SET).
-These SET insertions encode the action of the Virasoro generators on the eigenstates\footnote{ In \cite{BGKR1}, a more geometric description of this action is explored.} As will be explained in Section \ref{sec:computingamplitudes} the gluing of the building block amplitude with these disk amplitudes leads to a LCFT correlation function of three vertex operators together with a number of SET insertions on the Riemann sphere $\hat \C$.
-In the following, we introduce the SET insertions in subsection \ref{SET}, then we define the correlation functions with SET insertions in subsection \ref{sub:ampSEThole} and finally we show how the dependence on SET insertions can be explicitely evaluated using conformal Ward identities in Proposition \ref{propward}, which is the main result of this section.
+Furthermore the amplitudes are Hilbert-Schmidt operators and their compositions can be expressed in terms of the spectral resolution of the LCFT Hamiltonian.
+This leads to the problem of evaluating the amplitudes on the LCFT eigenstates $\Psi_{\alpha,\nu,\tilde\nu}$ discussed in Proposition \ref{defprop:desc}.
+In \cite{GKRV20_bootstrap} the eigenstates $\Psi_{\alpha,\nu,\tilde\nu}$ were given a probabilistic expression in the case of sufficiently negative $\alpha\in\R$.
+In the language of this paper, this expression involves a disk amplitude where, in addition to the vertex operator $V_\alpha(0)$, there are a number of insertions of the {\it Stress Energy Tensor} (SET).
+These SET insertions encode the action of the Virasoro generators on the eigenstates\footnote{ In \cite{BGKR1}, a more geometric description of this action is explored.} As will be explained in section \ref{sec:computingamplitudes}, the gluing of the building block amplitude with these disk amplitudes leads to an LCFT correlation function of three vertex operators together with a number of SET insertions on the Riemann sphere $\hat \C$.
+In the following, we introduce the SET insertions in subsection \ref{SET}, then we define the correlation functions with SET insertions in subsection \ref{sub:ampSEThole} and finally we show how the dependence on SET insertions can be evaluated explicitly using the conformal Ward identities in Proposition \ref{propward}, which is the main result of this section.